 • Approval would not normally be given if the travel to or from home-based respite would involve deviation from the approved route.

-Students travelling on education support vehicles are expected to behave appropriately and in accordance with the general principles set out in the Code of Conduct and the Conditions of Travel which parents/carers acknowledge when applying for Transport Assistance.
-Whilst all students are expected to abide by the 'Code of Conduct', special consideration will be given to students with intellectual disabilities.
-In all cases, however, the safety of those travelling on education support vehicles is paramount and if a student’s behaviour endangers the health or safety of any person on an education support vehicle, their entitlement to travel may be suspended or withdrawn.
+Students travelling on education support buses are expected to behave appropriately and in accordance with the general principles set out in the Code of Conduct and the Conditions of Travel which parents/carers acknowledge when applying for Transport Assistance.
+While all students are expected to abide by the Code of Conduct, special consideration will be given to students with disabilities.
+In all cases, however, the safety of those travelling on education support buses is paramount and if a student’s behaviour endangers the health or safety of any individual on an education support bus, their entitlement to travel may be suspended or withdrawn.

-Notice of suspension or withdrawal of entitlement
+Notice of Suspension or Withdrawal of Entitlement

-If permission for a student to travel or their entitlement to transport assistance is suspended or withdrawn, SBS will notify the parent/carer and any other affected parties as soon as possible so that alternative transport arrangements for the student can be made.
-Contractors, drivers and bus aides.
+If permission for a student to travel or their entitlement to transport assistance is suspended or withdrawn, School Bus Services will notify the parent/carer and any other affected parties as soon as possible so that alternative transport arrangements for the student can be made.

-SBS is responsible for taking any action against contractors, drivers and/or bus aides in relation to the service contract or the performance of contractual duties.
+School Bus Services is responsible for taking any action against contractors, drivers and/or bus aides in relation to the service contract or the performance of contractual duties.

-Care plan
+Care Plan

 • A basic description of the medical condition of each student.